ChrisHastieIW/Frosty-Friday/README.md

 This is my repository of solutions for the weekly [Frosty Friday](https://frostyfriday.org/) set of Snowflake challenges.

-Further details on leveraging Snowpark can be found in the README.md file within the shared/snowpark subdirectory of this repository.
+Some challenges leverage Snowpark connectivity.
+To support this, I use the shared/snowpark subdirectory of this repository which serves as a Python package.
+Further details on this package can be found on the [InterWorks GitHub](https://github.com/interworks/Snowflake-Python-Functionality)